MrLixm/katana-tools-lxm/src/nodegraph/node2xml/README.md

 Nothing ground-breaking, just wrap the Katana API methods for converting nodes to an XML representation that you can write to file or print.

-# Use
+ - The interesting file is [node2xml.exporter.xml](node2xml.exporter.xml).
+You can copy/paste it in Katana and you will get a node to quickly export any other nodegraph's node to xml.
+(It uses [node2xml.button.py](node2xml.button.py))

-If you copy/paste the script and run it in the Python tab, it will just print the XML representation of the selected nodes.
+ - [node2xml.py](node2xml.py) Can be quickly executed in the Python Tab to print or write the selected nodes XML.

-Uncomment the 3 last lines if you wish to write the XML to a file.
+ - TODO: would be cool to make a shelf script.

 Example of XML for an Alembic_In node :